-I’m Ed Smith, a Sacramento mesothelioma lawyer, discussing mesothelioma symptoms and the importance of filing a claim for compensation.
-California has more deaths related to asbestos exposure than any other state in our country.
+California has more deaths related to exposure to asbestos than any other state in our country.
 Information provided by The Mesothelioma Center, shows that there are multiple sites in California in which the risk of asbestos exposure remains high today.
 Indeed, between the years of 1999 and 2013, there were 3,762 mesothelioma deaths in California alone.

-It is important for anyone who may have been exposed to asbestos—even decades ago—to understand the signs and symptoms of this often-deadly form of cancer and to seek help from their healthcare provider as soon as possible.
+It is important for anyone who may have a history of asbestos exposure—even decades ago—to understand the signs and symptoms of this often-deadly form of cancer and to seek help from their healthcare provider as soon as possible.
 If you or someone you love receives a mesothelioma diagnosis, do not hesitate to reach out to me.
-I am committed to serving anyone who has developed mesothelioma as a result of asbestos exposure, and I can speak with you today about moving forward with your claim for compensation.Learning More About Mesothelioma in Sacramento
+I am committed to serving anyone who has developed mesothelioma as a result of asbestos exposure, and I can speak with you today about moving forward with your claim for compensation.Learning More About Mesothelioma in California

 You should understand what this disease is and risk factors that can help to predict whether a person might develop this rare and aggressive type of cancer.
 As the American Cancer Society explains, mesothelioma is a type of cancer that affects the mesothelial cells, which are cells that line your chest, abdomen, heart, and most of your internal organs.
 Together, mesothelial cells make up a lining that is known as the mesothelium.
 When mesothelial cells grow out of control, cancer can develop.
 There are four different types of mesothelioma that doctors currently know about.
 Mesothelioma can develop in different ways, and healthcare providers do not always know what causes a particular type of mesothelioma.
 However, what researchers do know is that asbestos exposure plays a major role in causing mesothelioma.